Arxcis/adventofcode2020/README.md

 # adventofcode2020 🕯️ 🎄 ⛄

-Welcome to this community project, where we collaboratively solve the 2020 edition of https://adventofcode.com/.
+Welcome to this community project, where we collaboratively solve https://adventofcode.com/.

 ## Test status